QuaackQuaack/Authentication-with-django/README.md

 # Basic Authenticate App
-Now, tight your seat belts out journey is about to start.
+Now, tight your seat belts our journey is about to start.
 One of the easiest and clear way to implement **Simple authenticate** in django is by using default View like **LogInView**.
-Without any delay let's start to write code and I am going to give you detail about that particular step.
+Without any delay let's start to write code.

-At first, let us set our directory to **templates** and manage our **Redirect_URl**, go to `django_project/settings` and there
+At first, let us set our path to **templates** and manage our **Redirect_URl**, go to `django_project/settings` and here
 ```
 TEMPLATES = [
     {